LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/if-it-didnt/troubleshooting.md

 ??? failure "Responses stop in the middle or time out"
     1. Check your internet connection stability
-    2. If using Chrome, enable **Network Interception** in DeepSeek Settings
+    2. If using Chrome or Edge, enable **Network Interception** in DeepSeek Settings
     3. Try disabling streaming in SillyTavern
     4. Ensure your prompts aren't excessively long (DeepSeek has context limits)

 ??? failure "Code blocks look broken or cause streaming to pause"
     This is a known limitation when using DOM scraping.
 The solution is to:

-    1. Switch to Chrome browser if you haven't already
+    1. Switch to Chrome or Edge browser if you haven't already
     2. Enable **Network Interception** in DeepSeek Settings
     3. Restart IntenseRP Next